Kiransteward/BondAllocationAlgorithm/README.md

 2. **Sort Bonds** — by decreasing value or most constrained asset class.
 3. For each deal:
    - Loop through available bonds.
-   - Assign bonds that contribute to unmet requirements.
+   - Assign bonds that contribute the most to the deals unmet requirements.
-   - Track which bonds are used and update remaining needs.
+   - Track which bonds are used and update remaining needs of deal.
 4. Stop when the deal is satisfied or bonds are exhausted.
+5. Compute total amount of unallocated deals.
+This is the loan.

 ---